 Taking the decision to replace missing, heavily decayed or diseased teeth is one that can change your life.
 What price can you put on being able to chew your favourite foods or to smile without your missing teeth?

 Dental implants, if taken care of, will last you the rest of your life and are made from some of the most sophisticated materials around.
 Everyone’s situation is totally unique, and some patients may require more extensive work than others, but whatever the cost of your dental implant treatment, it can be well worth it.

 How will dental implants affect my life?

 Dental implants won’t just change your smile, they will change your life.
 Anyone who has ever lost a tooth or many teeth, will attest to just how painful and frustrating it can be to chew a number of foods that are vital to your nutrition and a healthy diet.
-Nobody should have to censor their joy or mask their smile and we believe that this is one of life’s simple pleasures.
 Dental implants can also transform your oral health and prevent the onset of the early signs of ageing associated with tooth loss.

 Every good procedure begins with a consultation.
 We would first have to do an examination of your mouth and take an x-ray of the area.
 This is to ensure that dental implants are the best choice for you.

 On average, the procedure should take about three or four visits to our practice with your second visit being to place the implant in your mouth while you are given a local anaesthetic to numb the area.
 We will have to wait for about three months for the wound to heal before we fit in the prosthetic teeth over the implant.